emtoledo/mausoleum/STORAGE_POLICY_SETUP.md

 2. Navigate to an Approval Proof page
 3. Check the browser console for test results
 4. You should see: `✓ Can Upload: YES`
+5. Save a project to test preview image upload

 ## Troubleshooting